turley/frame-tv-artwork-sync/README.md

 ```

 This displays hourly brightness levels for key solar positions (March Equinox, June Solstice, December Solstice), helping you verify your settings before deploying.

-**Note:** Brightness ranges vary by TV model year.
-Common ranges are 0-10 or 0-50.
-Check your TV's settings menu to see which values are supported by your specific model.

 ### Image Cleanup Control